 3 Reasons to Get Cannabis Track and Trace Software Now, Not Later

-1) Be Proactive – Being proactive about compliance will greatly help your licensing process when the state issues official licenses.
+1) Be Proactive – Get ahead and stay ahead of the curve.
+Being proactive about compliance will greatly help your licensing process when the state issues official licenses.
 By having a cannabis track and trace system in use before applying, it will allow you to get a leg up on other businesses and also stand out to the licensing board since you have been operating legally while tracking all of your product at your facility for months.
 As part of the new MAUCRSA laws, when an application is received by the state, the local municipality in which they’re operating has 60 days to report to the state on whether or not that business is currently in compliance.
 If the applicant is not in compliance, the state will automatically reject the license application.
 So having a system in place should address any outstanding compliance concerns in regards to record keeping and reporting.
 Additionally, record keeping will play a major role in staying compliant with the Board of Equalization, who also handles licensed cannabis business taxes.
 If you have not reviewed the new Tax Guidelines from the passing of Prop 64, you can find them here.

 2) Adaptability – We are all aware that California has been operating in a grey-legal market for almost 20 years.
 The learning curve of adapting to a cannabis software can be difficult.
 Being able to adopt track and trace software now will not only help employees with that learning curve, but it will also shape your new SOPs and workflows, all of which will be crucial components to staying compliant and avoiding hefty fines.
 Time is of the essence, so adapt now and watch when everyone’s scrambling in 6 months to get into a compliant workflow that you’ve already mastered.